 - No state or federal agencies may apply.

-This is a matching fund expense reimbursement program.
+This is a match expense program.
 The applicant match must be "hard" dollars, an actual money investment in the project.
 The cash match is $1 or more grantee: $1 GCT.
 In‐kind services are not considered a qualified match.
-The match must be applied to the project as outlined in the grant application.
+The match must be applied to the project as outlined in the application.
 Glacier Country Tourism may provide up to, but not more than, 50% of any one line item within a project application.
 Under no circumstances will Glacier Country Tourism provide more than 50% of the total marketing budget or any line item within the project.

-All State of Montana bed tax guidelines/rules/contracts to which Glacier Country Tourism must adhere are relevant and required for the cooperative partner.
+All state of Montana bed tax guidelines/rules/contracts to which Glacier Country Tourism must adhere are relevant and required for the cooperative partner.
 These rules and regulations are law under Montana Administrative Rule (ARM).
 Glacier Country Tourism will be active in every aspect of the project to ensure it meets these legal requirements.

-The Glacier Country Tourism Cooperative Marketing Program awards funds to nonprofit tourism‐based/related organizations, including officially recognized convention and visitor bureaus, chambers of commerce, economic development corporations, associations, museums, etc. projects that develop new or expand marketing projects, thereby increasing the tourism appeal of the area or city.
+Applications must be submitted to the Glacier Country Tourism office using the official online tool Submittable.
+The Glacier Country Tourism Cooperative Marketing Program awards funds to not‐for‐profit tourism‐based/related organizations, including officially recognized convention and visitor bureaus, chambers of commerce, economic development corporations, associations, museums, etc. and projects that develop new or expand marketing projects, thereby increasing the tourism appeal of the area or city.

 All applications will provide:

-- A narrative describing your project/event;
+- A narrative describing your project/event

-- a detailed budget;
+- A detailed budget

-- a description of your short and long term strategy for the success and sustainability of the project or event;
+- A description of your short- and long- term strategy for the success and sustainability of the project or event

-- research and statistics if available as a baseline to evaluate the success of the project;
+- Research and statistics, if available, as a baseline to evaluate the success of the project

-For print projects or for purchase of goods and equipment over $500, a minimum of three bids must be obtained and the lowest bidder must be used.
+For print projects or for purchase of goods and equipment over $500, a minimum of three bids must be obtained, and the lowest bidder must be used.
 Original bids or original bid faxes must be on file in the Glacier Country Tourism office for all approved cooperative marketing projects.
 A sample bid request is part of these guidelines.